October 5, 2019, by Tina Lombardo

-You’d hire an agency to help you with branding and that may come in the form of either a complete Brand discovery or some other cute name they give for a service that help their clients solidify their brand identity, mission, vision, values, and the whole 9 yards.
+You’d hire an agency to help you with branding and that may come in the form of either a complete Brand discovery or some other cute name they give for a service that helps their clients solidify their brand identity, mission, vision, values, and the whole 9 yards.
 You’ll likely be working with a project manager, an account manager, a graphic designer, and some other people on their team.

 Hire an agency if…

 You have the budget, the need, and the time commitment.
-And if quality isn’t something you can compromise.
+And if the quality isn’t something you can compromise.